The best memes rinsing the chaotic Parish Council Zoom video which has become an internet hit

-Handforth Parish Council found itself the talk of the internet this week.
+Jackie Weavers and her Handforth Parish Council Zoom meeting found itself the talk of the internet this week.

 Local council meetings aren’t exactly known for being action-packed, but a Zoom call between councillors in Handforth had more twists and turns than a Netflix series.